 To screen for and diagnose a chlamydia infection

-- For women, yearly screening is recommended if you are sexually active and younger than age 25 or 25 or older and at increased risk for this sexually transmitted disease (STD); when you are pregnant or considering pregnancy
+- For women, yearly screening is recommended if you are sexually active and younger than age 25, or 25 or older and at increased risk for chlamydia infection; when you are pregnant or considering pregnancy.

-- When you have symptoms of this STD, such as pain during urination, vaginal discharge and abdominal pain (for women) or unusual discharge from the penis, pain on urination or painful, swollen testicles (for men)
+- When you have symptoms of chlamydia, such as pain during urination, vaginal discharge and abdominal pain (for women) or unusual discharge from the penis, pain on urination or painful, swollen testicles (for men)

 Chlamydia is generally spread through sexual contact (oral, vaginal, or anal) with an infected partner.
-Risk factors include having multiple sex partners, coinfection or previous infection with another STD, and not using a condom correctly and consistently.
+Risk factors include having multiple sex partners, infection with another STD at the same time or previous STD infection, and not using a condom correctly and consistently.

 Many people with chlamydia infections have no symptoms and some may experience only mild symptoms.
 Signs and symptoms of chlamydia are similar to and can be confused with those cause by another STD, gonorrhea, so tests for these infections are often done at the same time.